Kong/insomnia/packages/insomnia-changelog/README.md

 1. Not possible if we're going to meet the goal of releasing a changelog at any arbitrary point in time (i.e. if doing continuous development).
 1. No ability to review the current state of the changelog.
 With this script, a member of the team focused on documentation (or someone focused on marketing, or someone product focused, perhaps) can run the script every morning, for example, and stay aware of which changes appeared in the changelog over the last day.
 1. There's no review process for doing such a thing.
 If we build it into our PR review process, then it's done right there in the review process when the information is freshest in the reviewer's mind.

+## FAQ

+### Help!
+I'm getting rate limited by GitHub!

+Just wait a minute or two and try again, it has been our experience that if you quickly run the script in quick succession this can happen, but otherwise it can run once just fine.
+File a GitHub issue if you still have trouble after waiting.